rfeng0/TalishopTest/README.md

 - readd gmail, find the talishop email
 - scroll function on the menu page (?)
 - easier modification
-- change around the header and product details z index stuff
 - extra: fix the sort system so it's not stupid

 Tasks for later: